Employee Retention Credit vs PPP: Can I Claim Both?

 • Gross receipts in 2020 for any quarter must be less than 50 percent compared to the corresponding 2019 quarter.

-If your business meets the eligibility requirements and submits an application the ERC, you can receive a credit of 50% on the very first $10,000 of qualified paid wages to each employee during quarter 2,3, and/or 4 in 2020.
-This means that the maximum credit per employee, per quarter, is $5,000.
+If your business meets the eligibility requirements and submits an application to the ERC, you can receive a credit of 50% on the very first $10,000 of qualified wages paid to each employee during quarters 2, 3, and/or 4 in 2020.
+This means that the maximum credit per employee per quarter is $5,000.

-For the 2021 ERC, this criteria must be satisfied:
+For the 2021 ERC, these criteria must be satisfied:

 • Partial or complete suspension of business operations due to COVID-19 government orders.

-• Gross receipts for quarter 1,2,3, and 4 in 2021 need to be less than 80 percent compared to the corresponding quarter in 2019.
+• Gross receipts for quarters 1,2,3 and 4 in 2021 need to be less than 80 percent compared to the corresponding quarter in 2019.

 How to Allocate Wages

-If eligibility is met and apply for the ERC in 2021, you can get 70% of the very first $10,000 in wages that qualify paid to each employee for each quarter of the year.
+If eligibility is met and you apply for the ERC in 2021, you can get 70% of the first $10,000 in wages paid to each employee for each quarter of the year.
 The maximum credit per employee for each quarter is set at $7,000, and the original maximum per employee total credit in the year was $28,000.

 However, please note that the fourth quarter of 2021 was later excluded from the eligible period, reducing the maximum total credit for the year to $21,000 per employee.
 Nevertheless, there are specific circumstances where you may still be able to recover the ERC for the fourth quarter.

 It is essential to stay updated on the specific eligibility requirements and any changes related to the ERC.
-Seeking guidance from professionals or referring to official sources can provide accurate information and ensure compliance with the program’s guidelines.
+Seeking professional guidance or referring to official sources can provide accurate information and ensure compliance with the program’s guidelines.

 What is the Payroll Protection Program?

-The CARES Act established the PPP as a means to provide businesses who needed assistance in maintaining cash flow during the COVID-19 pandemic.
+The CARES Act established the PPP to assist businesses in maintaining cash flow during the COVID-19 pandemic.
 The program offers businesses 100% federally guaranteed loans that cover eight weeks of expenses, aiming to support businesses that retain their employees.

-The loans obtained through the PPP can be fully forgiven if the funds are used for specific purposes such as payroll costs, business mortgage payments, rent, or utilities.
-To qualify for loan forgiveness, an application must be submitted prior to the loan maturity date.
-Failure to apply within the specified timeframe will result in the loan payment no longer being deferred, and repayment will be required by the lender.
+Loans obtained through the PPP can be fully forgiven if the funds are used for specific purposes such as payroll costs, business mortgage payments, rent, or utilities.
+An application must be submitted before the loan maturity date to qualify for loan forgiveness.
+Please apply within the specified timeframe to avoid the loan payment being deferred, and the lender will require repayment.

-When applying for the PPP, you are required to complete one of the designated forms: SBA form 3508, 3508EZ, 3508S, or an equivalent form accepted by your lender.
-Along with the application, you must provide supporting documentation, which includes payroll and tax forms, as well as documents substantiating business expenses.
+When applying for the PPP, you must complete one of the designated forms: SBA form 3508, 3508EZ, 3508S, or an equivalent form accepted by your lender.
+Along with the application, you must provide supporting documentation, including payroll and tax forms and documents substantiating business expenses.
 These documents are essential in the assessment of your eligibility for the program.

 Key Differences Between PPP and ERC

-When comparing the ERC and PPP, three main areas of difference come into play: the nature of funding, the funding timing for receipt by businesses, and the cost implications.
+When comparing the ERC and PPP, three main areas of difference emerge: the nature of funding, the timing of funding receipt by businesses, and the cost implications.

 1. Nature of Funding

-Under the PPP, businesses receive forgivable loans that do not need to be repaid if they adhere to the loan conditions, which typically involve using the funds for designated purposes such as payroll or rent expenses.
+Under the PPP, businesses receive forgivable loans that do not need to be repaid if they adhere to the loan conditions.
+These conditions typically involve using the funds for designated purposes such as payroll or rent expenses.

-In contrast, the ERC operates as a tax refund/credit that businesses receive in the form of a check from the IRS.
+In contrast, the ERC operates as a tax refund/credit that businesses receive as a check from the IRS.
 This credit does not require repayment and functions independently of loans.

 2. Timing of Funds Received